Force over Distance: Chapter 15

 Chapter 15

-When Young awoke the next morning, Rush was already up.
+When Young woke the next morning, Rush was already up.
 The scientist sat on the edge of the bed, glasses on.
-His fingers were hooked over his left shoulder, absently rubbing the base of his neck.
+His fingers, hooked over his shoulder, rubbed the base of his neck.
 His thoughts were a transparent swirl of images—a gray landscape beside the sea where Gloria, backlit in front of a window, made a dark silhouette against the terrible monotony of the sky; a room, full of numbers—on papers, on whiteboards, on windows.

 Clear as the images were, the connections between them and the significance behind them remained obscure.

-Rush felt the intrusion and looked at Young.
-“Nostri—" the scientist broke off, his difficulty switching from thinking in Ancient to speaking in English surprising both of them.
-His brows knitted.
-Young could feel the man working around the inertia of the Ancient in his thoughts.
-Rush made a quick hand gesture that indicated a circle cut by a line.
+Rush felt the mental intrusion and looked at Young.
+“Nostri—” The inertia of the Ancient in his thoughts surprised both of them.
+The scientist’s brows knitted, and he made a quick gesture that indicated a circle cut by a line.
 “Radii?
 Radius.
 Our radius is improving.”

 “Of course.”
 Rush smirked.
 “We're at about five meters now.”